-• Quality control criteria.
-They can be edited to control the stringency of quality control: the higher the percentages, the stricter the quality control.
+Quality control criteria can be edited to control the stringency of quality control.

-- Read count threshold.
+- Average quality threshold.
+This value defines the average quality threshold X for the quality control criteria "Reads with average quality ≥ X". - Reads with average quality threshold.
+This value specifies the percentage of reads that should pass the average quality threshold X. - Read count threshold.
 The higher threshold, the more strict the criterion.
-A certain number of reads is required to confidently distinguish between a fusion event and wild type. - Reads with average quality \geq 25.
-This value relates to the quality of input reads.
-It specifies the percentage of reads that should have average quality of at least 25 for the quality control to pass. - Fusion controls.
+A certain number of reads is required to confidently distinguish between a fusion event and wild type. - Fusion control genes.
 A number of positive fusion controls are included in a fusion detection analysis workflow.
 All positive controls should be detected for this criterion to pass. - DNA contamination threshold.
-Reads that do not map to either wild type or fusion transcripts are mapped to a DNA contamination control region to check for presence of DNA sequence in the RNA reads.
 The lower the threshold, the more strict the criterion.